ledgerium-io/ledgeriumtools/README.md

 # ledgeriumtools
-ledgeriumtools

-## LedgeriumTools

-Generates a docker-compose yaml for deploying N nodes with IBFT consensus
+This tool is used to generate docker-compose yml for deploying block producer node to join Ledgerium Blockchain's testnet i.e. 'toorak', 'flinders' or mainnet (whenever it gets launched).

-### Update initialparams.json
+## Update initialparams.json
 Edit this file before running the application
 1. mode: Change mode type (full/masternode)